DrilonBlakqori/EventBlank/README.md

 Open the project in Android Studio.
 In the package explorer find the values folder ("src\main\res\values\") and open the strings.xml file.
 Put the correct name of your app under the app_name tag and the correct name of your sqlite file under dataase_name.

 ### 4. Launcher icon
-Setup your launcher icons using [Launcher Icon Generator](http://romannurik.github.io/AndroidAssetStudio/icons-launcher.html#foreground.space.trim=1&foreground.space.pad=0&foreColor=607d8b%2C0&crop=0&backgroundShape=square&backColor=ffffff%2C100&effects=none).
+Setup your launcher icons (you can use[Launcher Icon Generator](http://romannurik.github.io/AndroidAssetStudio/icons-launcher.html#foreground.space.trim=1&foreground.space.pad=0&foreColor=607d8b%2C0&crop=0&backgroundShape=square&backColor=ffffff%2C100&effects=none)).
 Upload your icon and download the new generated icons.
 Copy the generated icons in the specific mipmap folders ("src\main\res\mipmap-*").

 ### 5. Run App
 Run the app in Android Studio and enjoy your own application!!